Frequently Asked Questions

 If necessary, students may work part-time jobs while in San Francisco.
 However, balancing a part-time job amidst internships, coursework, and community life activities can be challenging and distracting from immersing in the city on your off-time.

-An alternative to finding a part-time job is to work a student job at the Clunie house for $10.24/hour (San Francisco minimum wage).
-Jobs available include: assisting with food shopping, upkeeping house facilities and cleanliness, laundering dish towels, and office administrative support.
+An alternative to finding a part-time job is to work a student job at the Clunie house for $12.25/hour (San Francisco minimum wage).
+Jobs available include: grocery shopper, interior facilities assistant, exterior facilities assistant, gardener, and house creative.
 Student jobs range from 5-10 hours of work per week.

 Where do I do my laundry?